The Memoir Mixtapes Masthead

 Co-Curator // Editor

 Kevin D. Woodall is a Californian expatriate living in Calgary, Alberta.
-He currently works as a proofreader and editor for a huge engineering firm you likely haven’t heard of, frying his brain reading environmental and geotechnical reports all day.
+He currently works as a proofreader and editor for a huge engineering firm, formatting, editing, and proofing reports and proposals.
 He hadn’t written anything in years until his friend Sam put out the call for Memoir Mixtapes, and he had to sign up.
-Now he’s trying to write again.
-If you want to see his dumb photos you can follow him on IG at @KDWoodall, and if you want to read his dumb thoughts you can get him on Twitter at @Kevin_D_Woodall.
+He’s trying to do his best.

 Best Reader Ever // All Around Go-Getter